 It’s obvious from the sections above on fees and interest that credit cards are expensive!
 Generally speaking a debit card is much cheaper and many bank accounts offer a linked debit card which doubles-up as an ATM withdrawal card with minimal fees.
 The advantage of this is that you can not spend more than what you have in your account and thus no interest will be charged and you cannot get yourself into debt.

 If you struggle with self-control when it comes to shopping then credit cards are very dangerous!
-Spending money is just too easy and this counts for any store cards too that allow you to spend now and pay later.
-If you can’t control your spending then rather cancel your cards and don’t ever be tempted with a credit card as it is just bad news!
+Spending money is just too easy!
+This counts for any store cards too; the ones that allow you to spend now and pay later.
+If you can’t control your spending then rather cancel your credit card as well as cancel your store cards.
+You don’t ever need to be tempted with a credit card as it is just bad news!

 If you don’t specifically need the credit you are being offered on a credit card, rather don’t have one!
 And really question yourself why you would want more than one credit card!